eddyerburgh/notes/docs/operating-systems/linux/kernel-sychronization.md

 ## Contention and scalability

-A contended lock is a lock that's in use by one thread with other threads waiting to acquire it.
+A contended lock is a lock that is in use by one thread with other threads waiting to acquire it.
 A lock can become highly contended if many threads attempt to acquire the lock, if threads hold the lock for a long time, or both.
 Highly contended locks can be a bottleneck in a system {% cite lkd -l 170 %}.

 Scalability in an operating system is a measurement of how well the system can be expanded.
 "Ideally, doubling the number of processors should result in a doubling of the system's processor performance".
 This is never the case, but it should be something system designers strive for {% cite lkd -l 171 %}.

 The granularity of locking is a description of how large an amount of data is protected by a lock.
-Low granularity locking protects large subsystems of data, high granularity locking protects a very small amount of data.
+Low-granularity locking protects large subsystems of data, high-granularity locking protects a very small amount of data.
 High-granularity locks helps reduce lock contention {% cite lkd -l 171 %}

 ## Atomic operations